open-policy-agent/vscode-opa/README.md

 ## Development

-If you want to hack on the extension itself, you should clone this repository and use Visual Studio Code's Debugger (F5) to test your changes.
+If you want to hack on the extension itself, you should clone this repository, install the dependencies (`npm install`) and use Visual Studio Code's Debugger (F5) to test your changes.

 ## ROADMAP